zannallan/columns-of-cards/README.md

 ## Hand in

 Drop this folder into your Markbot application.
 Make sure to fix all the errors.
 And submit for grades using Markbot.

----

-## Optional challenges

-*These challenges are here if you’d like to try a little more work—they are for extra experience and learning.
-They are completely optional and not graded.
-Show them to me if you’d like—I’d love to see them.*

-1. Figure out how to use [Flexbox](https://learn-the-web.algonquindesign.ca/topics/advanced-layout-systems/) and complete the layout using `display: flex` instead of `float`
-2. Using Flexbox, make the buttons align along the bottom.